Ethics in Pharmacy Practice: A Practical Guide

 Robert A. Buerki and Louis D. Vottero, Pharmacy Ethics: A Foundation for Professional Practice (Washington, D.C.: American Pharmacists Association, 2013).

-Cite as: Jeffrey D. Lewis, review of Ethics in Pharmacy Practice: A Practical Guide, by Dennis M. Sullivan, Douglas C. Anderson, and Justin W. Cole, Ethics & Medicine: An International Journal of Bioethics early access.
+Cite as: Jeffrey D. Lewis, review of Ethics in Pharmacy Practice: A Practical Guide, by Dennis M. Sullivan, Douglas C. Anderson, and Justin W. Cole, Ethics & Medicine 37, no. 2–3 (2021): Early Access.